FAQ

 Acadia Professional Learning is OPS approved as of August 2023 and HECC approved as of December 2023.

-APL is an approved training program for Colorado however.
-If you are interested in licensure in CO, please take a look at the Colorado Course Page and the Colorado FAQ
+• Yes, APL is an approved training program for Colorado.
+So if you are interested in licensure in CO instead of in OR, please take a look at the Colorado Course Page and the Colorado FAQ

 • At least around $8000**